 Acknowledge and Follow Up

-Although a business interpreter doesn’t play the role of a participant in a meeting, the meeting couldn’t happen without them.
+Although an interpreter doesn’t play the role of a participant in a meeting, the meeting couldn’t happen without them.
 So take a moment at the end to acknowledge and thank your interpreter’s hard work.
 And if you’ll need their services again, make sure to touch base afterward to talk about what went well and what could be handled better next time.
-It can only help to build a relationship with a business interpreter who’s familiar with your company and its work.

-LanguageLine Solutions has nearly 9,000 professionally trained interpreters on staff, ready to meet your company’s needs.
-Learn more about hiring an onsite interpreter for your next business meeting.
+LanguageLine Solutions has nearly 9,000 professionally trained interpreters on staff, ready to meet your needs.
+Learn more about hiring an onsite interpreter.